Festivals in Nepal: More Than 50 Festivals

 Holi:

-This is called the "Phagu" festival, and playing with colors and water extends their friendship and love among them between February-March in Nepal.
+This is called the Phagu festival, and playing with colors and water extends friendship and love between February and March in Nepal.
 This is the celebration day of killing Holika, a female demon who, together with her king brother, encouraged her to kill his son Prahlad, a passionate devotee of Lord Vishnu.
 People make different colors and enjoy throwing colors and water balloons at each other.

 Ghode Jatra:

-This Festival is a magnificent horse parade performed at Tundikhel in March-April.
-On this occasion, there will be a grand horse parade, horse race, and many other exciting sports activities performed by the Army in the presence of the Prime minister and other officials.
-Hundreds of thousands of people will be gathered to see and enjoy this Festival at Tundikhe in Kathmandu.
+This festival is a magnificent horse parade performed at Tundikhel from March to April.
+The Army will perform a grand horse parade, horse race, and many other exciting sports activities with the Prime minister and other officials on this occasion.
+Hundreds of thousands will be gathered to see and enjoy this Festival at Tundikhe in Kathmandu.

 Buddha Jayanti:

-Buddha's birth anniversary is celebrated yearly in Nepal on a full moon day in late April or early May.
-Which is also the day He achieved enlightenment and also the day he attained nirvana.
+Buddha birth anniversary is celebrated yearly in Nepal on a full moon day in late April or early May.
+Which is also the day He achieved enlightenment and attained nirvana.
 Buddha was born in Lumbini in south Nepal more than 2500 years ago.
-On this occasion, people gather at Boudhanath, Swayambhunath, and many other Monasteries to worship Lord Buddha.
-In addition, many people visit Buddha's birthplace in Lumbini, chant prayers, burn butter lamps, and worship Lord Buddha.
+On this occasion, people gather at Boudhanath, Swayambhunath, and many other Monasteries to worship the Lord Buddha.
+In addition, many people visit Buddha birthplace in Lumbini, chant prayers, burn butter lamps, and worship the Lord Buddha.
 In all three cities, Kathmandu, Patan, and Bhaktapur, the people carry images of Buddha, prayer flags, and banners through the streets in processions.

 Gai Jatra(Cow Festival):

-The cow festival is celebrated every year in late August or early September.
-This Festival was started to perform by a King named Pratap Malla, who had lost his son.
+The cow festival is celebrated annually in late August or early September.
+This festival was started to be performed by a King named Pratap Malla, who had lost his son.
 Hoping to reassure his Queen, who was overcome with grief, he ordered his people, who had lost a family member during the past year, to bring out a procession in their honor.
-He hoped the Queen would realize that she was not alone in her grief.
+He hoped the Queen would realize she was not alone in her grief.
 Many people are seen leading a cow to bring the procession.
-Hence the name is Gai Jatra.
-Nepal was a Hindu country, so the cow was Nepal's sacred and national animal.
-Hindu people do not eat cow meat, which is regarded as a Goddess.
-Hence this is one of the most popular festivals in Nepal as it is full of absurdity, pleasantry, contempt, and sadness and has great fun.
-On this occasion, it is officially authorized to Joke and satire anybody in the country and is widely celebrated in Kathmandu, Bhaktapur, and Patan.
+Hence, the name is Gai Jatra.
+Nepal was a Hindu country, so the cow was Nepalese sacred and national animal.
+Hindus do not eat cow meat, which is regarded as a goddess.
+Hence, this is one of the most popular festivals in Nepal as it is full of absurdity, pleasantry, contempt, and sadness and has great fun.
+On this occasion, it is officially authorized to joke and satire anybody in the country, and it is widely celebrated in Kathmandu, Bhaktapur, and Patan.

 Krishna Janmashtami:

-Lord Krishna is the 8th incarnation of Lord Vishnu and the birth anniversary of Lord Krishna celebrate in August-September on the seventh day of the dark lunar fortnight.
+Lord Krishna is the 8th incarnation of Lord Vishnu, and the birth anniversary of Lord Krishna is celebrated in August-September on the seventh day of the dark lunar fortnight.
 Many Hindu and Buddhist people go to the Krishna temple at Patan to worship, which is a very ancient Krishna temple.
 People worship and pray and offer flowers, food, sweets, and chant hymns in the name of Lord Krishna.
 There is a procession of trucks with portraits of Lord Krishna.
-People come to the temple from everywhere with musical instruments singing devotional songs praising Lord Krishna the whole day and night.
-The celebration's primary focus is Lord Krishna's temple at Patan Durbar Square.
-People decorate the temple with oil wick lamps and incense kept in flames the night with the devotees.
-It is said and believed that Lord Krishna was born at Midnight and raised by a cowherd; hence women shower their idol with butter, milk, and sweets.
-Many people keep worshipping Lord Krishna until the following early morning.
+People come to the temple from everywhere with musical instruments, singing devotional songs and praising Lord Krishna all day and night.
+The celebration primary focus is Lord Krishn temple at Patan Durbar Square.
+People decorate the temple with oil-wick lamps and incense, kept in flames the night with the devotees.
+It is believed that Lord Krishna was born at midnight and raised by a cowherd; hence, women shower their idols with butter, milk, and sweets.
+Many people worship Lord Krishna until early in the morning.

 Teej:

-This is a beautiful day for a Hindu married woman for her husband to celebrate in August-September.
-Women are dressed in a fantastic red Sari, singing and dancing together everywhere in Nepal at this Festival.
-All women take fast and pray to Lord Shiva for the protection, long life, health, and successful life of their husbands and their families.
+This is a beautiful day for a Hindu married woman to celebrate with her husband in August-September.
+In Nepal, women are dressed in fantastic red Saris and sing and dance together at this festival.
+All women fast and pray to Lord Shiva for the protection, long life, health, and successful lives of their husbands and their families.

 Indra Jatra:

-In Nepal, this Indra Jatra festival celebrates in the name of Lord Indra – the God of Rain and also the King of Heaven(Gods) by both Hindus and Buddhists in late August-early September, and this Festival last for eight days, singing, dancing with mask, and rejoicing with the Chariot of Kumari- the living Goddess is taken with the salute through the main street of Kathmandu.
+In Nepal, this Indra Jatra festival is celebrated in the name of Lord Indra – the God of Rain and also the King of Heaven(Gods) by both Hindus and Buddhists in late August-early September; this festival lasts for eight days, singing, dancing, with mask, and rejoicing with the Chariot of Kumari- the living Goddess is taken with the salute through the main street of Kathmandu.
 Indra Jatra is one of the most stunning festivals and has much folklore intermingled with the acts of various deities.
-People make a ceremonial flag pole at Durbar square, which is believed.
+People make a ceremonial flag pole at Durbar Square, which is believed.
 This takes place on the twelfth day of the waxing moon.
 The pole is supposed to represent a similar flag- a pole given to Lord Indra by the God Vishnu.
 At Indra Chowk, the Akash Bhairav mask is brought out of the Bhairav temple and placed in front of the temple.
 It is then worshipped and decorated with colorful flowers and offers food, fruits, and sweets.
 Legend is that Lord Krishna cut off the head of a Kirati King( during the war of Maha-Bharat, five thousand years ago) when he showed up to fight for the rival side.
-It is said that his head flew to Kathmandu valley.
+It is said that his head flew to Kathmandu Valley.
 Since then, his head represents the heavy blue mask kept in the temple.
 During the Festival, People take this mask, show it to the public in the street, and perform their dances wearing a different type of mask.
 This dance is called the Lakhe dance.
-The chariot procession of the Living Goddess Kumari is another essential part of this Festival.
-Kumari visits the street, sitting on her Chariot, and is worshipped in every place by the people.
+The chariot procession of the Living Goddess Kumari is another essential part of this festival.
+Kumari visits the street, sitting on her chariot, and is worshipped everywhere by the people.

 Dashain (Bijaya Dasami):

-This is Nepal's longest and biggest auspicious Festival, celebrated for 15 days by all cast and communities, and faith throughout the country from late September to early October.
-At this Festival, people worship Goddess Durga numerously in all her manifestations.
-All the family members celebrate the Festival with ritual ceremonies every day.
-Many animals are sacrificed during this period of Dashain to celebrate this Festival.
+This is Nepalese longest and biggest auspicious festival, celebrated for 15 days by all castes, communities, and faiths throughout the country from late September to early October.
+At this festival, people worship Goddess Durga numerously in all her manifestations.
+All family members celebrate the festival with ritual ceremonies every day.
+Many animals are sacrificed during this period of Dashain to celebrate this festival.
 People enjoy their time drinking, feasting, gambling, and visiting all their relatives.

 Tihar: